Professional/Short course Workplace Health and Well-being

 You may be able to study these modules at Level 6 (BSc level) or Level 7 (Masters level) depending on your academic circumstances.
 Please contact the CPD Team or the Module Leader for advice if you are unsure which level would be best for you.

-The Workplace Health and Well Being module is offered at two levels - Level 3 Undergraduate (Course Code - UZVSJL203)or Masters level (Course Code - UZVSJM-20-M).
+This 20 credit Workplace Health and Well Being module is offered at two levels - level 6 (UZVSJL-20-3) or level 7 (UZVSJM-20-M).

-Delivered by expert practitioners and using an evidence based approach, the aim of moduleis to provide an overview of and explore contemporary issues in workplace health and wellbeing.
+Delivered by expert practitioners and using an evidence based approach, the aim of the module \is to provide an overview of and explore contemporary issues in workplace health and wellbeing.

-The syllabus and learning outcomes reflect the breadth and depth in this area of practice and aims to address current public health priorities, while also recognising the views and wishes of service users.
+The syllabus and learning outcomes reflect the breadth and depth in this area of practice and aims to address current public health priorities, while also recognises the views and wishes of service users.

-By the end of the course you will able to demonstrate the following:
+Upon successful completion of this module, you will able to demonstrate the following: